 On Dec.
 28, the Michigan State University hockey team will drop in from 2 to 4 p.m. to practice and meet with fans.
 This event is free.

 Price: Holiday Skate – $5 adult (13 and up); $4 child (12 and under); $3 skate rental

 Joe Dumars' Fieldhouse offers dozens of activities from arcade games and laser tag, to miniature golf and the climbing wall.

 Price: Adventure packs, featuring a combination of activities and gaming tokens, can be purchased for $10-20.

 If you haven’t checked out The New Rink, then winter break is the perfect time to do so.
-Under new ownership, The New Rink, including the original entrance, a 90,000-square-foot wood floor skating area, and those globe chandeliers, will bring nostalgic memories for the parents and new fun times for the little ones.
+The rink features a 90,000-square-foot wood floor skating area.

 Weather permitting, the hills of Stony Creek are alive with the sound of sledding.
 The 4,000-acre park, which extends across Oakland and Macomb counties, offers winter sports enthusiasts a gamut of fun and family-friendly options.

 There are several sledding, tobogganing and snowboarding hills at West Branch and Gladeview picnic areas.